 If you move in on 1 May, the earliest you can move out is the last day of August.

-As the tenant, you must give two months notice.
+As a tenant you have two months notice.
 You can give notice to either the 15th or the last day of each month.
-You give notice to terminate your tenancy on My pages.
+You terminate your tenancy agreement on My pages.

 No, you cannot transfer your tenance agreement but you can apply to change roles on the agreement if you live in a apartment with a co-tenant.
 You will find more information about rules for changing roles under My contract on My pages.

 You can apply to sublet your home if you meet the criteria.
 You can see information regarding subletting on My pages.
 Application form can be found here.